howonlee/howonlee.github.io/_posts/2016-02-05-Fractal%20Wordvecs.md

 But it _is_ a self-similarity, and _that_ is an empirical statement.

 I won't give any explanations for the phenomenon.
 Perhaps chaos is involved, given that this phenomenon could be construed as a sort of view of an attractor.
 I note that many dynamical analyses of neural network phenomena leave out chaotic analyses, like [Pascanu Mikolov Bengio 2013](http://www.jmlr.org/proceedings/papers/v28/pascanu13.pdf) (although Pascanu Mikolov Bengio 2013 is for recursive neural networks).
-But if these systems have fractal (strange) attractors, the possibility of chaos __must__ be investigated.
+But if these systems have fractal (strange) attractors, the possibility of chaos should definitely be investigated.

 I would hypothesize that this is not an extraordinarily particular phenomenon with respect to neural representations, limited to word2vec.
 Fractal structures and power-law distributions seem to be surprisingly common in neural networks.
 Try training a simple backpropagation multilayer perceptron on MNIST and then [take the histograms](https://github.com/howonlee/mlp_gradient_histograms) of the absolute values of the weights - you will get a very heavy tail on that histogram (and that __is__ a pretty durable phenomenon, in a variety of ways).
 I am currently implementing the [Clauset Shalizi Newman 2007](http://arxiv.org/abs/0706.1062) steps to find if it's a proper power law.